Home

 Sources Pless 1982, p.
 194: http://www.pk.lueneburg.de/gedenkstaette/arbeitsblaetter/Gedenkstein-Friedhof-West.pdf

-Subsequently, in 1983 a memorial stone, financed by the state welfare office (Landessozialamt), was placed in the cemetery of the clinic.
+Subsequently, in 1983 a memorial stone, financed by the state welfare office (Landessozialamt), was placed in the cemetery of the clinic, located about half a mile to its north.
 The text is as follows: "In memory of the victims of National Socialism in the Lüneburg Provincial Health and Care Facility."
-A brochure about it put together by local high school students is available.
+A brochure about it was put together by local high school students.
 In 2009 a display was added that informs the visitor that more information is available at the Lüneburg memorial site, and how to contact it.

 In 1984 Thorsten Suesse and Heinrich Meyer concluded a medical dissertation (begun in 1981) on psychiatric facilities in Lower Saxony during National Socialism.
 The dissertation contained a detailed account of the events in the special children's ward.
 It was published as a book in 1988 (see also the author's article, which is based on a chapter in the book, in 1993).
 It included the first comprehensive historical review of the events at the special children's ward, based on trial records and state attorneys' investigation materials.